Reflection and Ticket Out the Door: The Bobb Mohommod Hip-Hop Show

 Due to many reasons, I have been unable to present this to the world until now, but this is evidence that God’s timing is everything, even with smaller things.

-Dag near a month ago I was on the Bobb Mohommod Hip-Hop Show, and there we chapped it up on Hip-Hop Culture and its social and academic use in a classroom, but in addition we discussed the politics of education that affect us on a daily.
-Me and my fellow teachers implement a basic assessment tool called a “ticket out the door” for us to see the basic things that our students learned in the lesson.
+Dag near a month ago I was on the Bobb Mohommod Hip-Hop Show, and there we chapped it up on Hip-Hop Culture and its social and academic use in a classroom, but in addition, we discussed the politics of education that affect us on a daily.
+I and my fellow teachers implement a basic assessment tool called a “ticket out the door” for us to see the basic things that our students learned from the lesson.
 I applied this type of tool to my own experience on the Bobb Mohommod Hip Hop Show, and the Ticket Out The Door activity I chose to complete was the “C.L.E.
 (Confirmed, Learned, and Earned)”

 How did this experience confirm what you believed or thought before the experience?

-It confirmed that democratic conversations build longer lasting understanding and solidarity.
-Mush, Cello, and Mr. C didn’t expect or wan’t me to have a lecture-fest in they studio.
+It confirmed that democratic conversations build longer-lasting understanding and solidarity.
+Mush, Cello, and Mr. C didn’t expect or want me to have a lecture-fest in they studio.
 We evenly dialogued and I have to tell you that due to this even sharing of experiences and knowledge we were all able to be evenly enriched intellectually, which allowed us to build strength communally.
 This went on on-air and off-air.
 This reality embodied the definition and nature of the cypher (explained in the interview), a hip-hop concept, and a concept I felt vindicated using in the classroom and in restorative practices after I bounced the studio.
 Even though I ain’t never meet those brothers, I can call them brothers now.

 What did you learn about yourself or the world when you went through the experience?